-- Successful completion of 120 semester credits.
-This international bachelor's degree is only for non-residents of the United States and does not include the 30 credits of general education specified in the General Studies Policy. - 2.
+- 1. Successful completion of 120 semester credits.
+This international bachelor's degree is only for non-residents of the United States. - 2.
 Complete field education/practical ministry requirements. - Implementation of the Disciple Making Field Project in the Local Church - Completion of six Teaching Practicums - Completion of the two Ministry Practicums - 3.
 Model of the Student Life Character and Conduct and mastery of the Institutional Learning Outcomes.